 If not, don’t fret!
 Here’s everything you need to know.

-Editor’s note: Check to make sure your website hosting and security are up for the tide of incoming traffic (some of it potentially malicious) before the big day!
-Have a chat with a knowledgeable GoDaddy Guide now at +1 (866-938-1119).
+Editor’s note: Make sure your website hosting and security are up for the tide of incoming traffic (some of it potentially malicious) before the big day!
+Have a chat 24/7 with a GoDaddy Guide at +1 (866-938-1119).

 Step 2: Carve out time to strategize

-Spend a few days looking at your inventory and making decisions about what items you’d like to feature.
+Spend a few days looking at your inventory and deciding which items you’d like to feature in your holiday sales and marketing plan.
+Consider current trends, and don’t forget to research your competitors’ actions!

-Take into consideration current trends and research what your competitors are doing.
-Think about your last Black Friday and Cyber Monday experience.
-If you participated as a customer, reflect on what drew you to some retailers and not others.
-Apply your personal intel to your sales strategy.
+Think about your last Black Friday and Cyber Monday experience: If you participated as a customer, reflect on what drew you to some retailers and not others.
+Apply these observations to your sales strategy.

 Individual item reduction

-If you’re a very small business and can’t reduce costs, pick 10 items you want to feature — five for Black Friday and five for Cyber Monday sales.
-Instead of a price reduction, you may wish to offer free shipping or hold the sales tax on those items.
+Everyone loves a good staff recommendation.
+This is a great option, particularly if you’re a small business and can’t afford to reduce prices.
+Instead of cutting into your margins with sales pricing, simply pick 10 items you want to feature – five for Black Friday and five for Cyber Monday sales – and offer free shipping or some other complementary offering to sweeten the deal.

 - Your website